In today’s tutorial, I am going to teach from start to finish how to make beautiful and stunning hair bows with your Cricut machine.

 After resizing, ungroup the bow and change the colors of your bow.
 If you were going to leave it as is, you would need six mats!

-That’s ok, but I just wanted four different colors, and all of these colors will represent different materials as well!
+That’s ok, but I just wanted four different colors.
+All of these colors will represent different materials as well!

-To change colors, select the layer, and click on the color box next to “Linetype.”
+To change colors, select the layer, and click on the color box next to “Operation.”

 Here’s how my bow looks like, and these are the materials I am going to use per color.